eddy-bryan/terminal-to-do/README.md

 no way of exiting or cancelling when not in main menu

-multiple tasks can be added with the same task name
+multiple tasks can be added with the same task name added additional validation step to check if a task already exists with the same name before allowing the user to create a new task

+tasks are not being removed from tasks worksheet before being added to completed tasks